diegozapala/live-stream-chat/README.md

 Use the chat:

-  1 - Choose a live stream
+  1 - Choose a live stream.

-  2 - Write in the text box
+  2 - Write in the text box.

-  3 - Click the button
+  3 - Click the button:

       "Enviar"

 Generate report:

-  1 - Sign in with admin user
+  1 - Sign in with admin user.

-  2 - Choose a live stream
+  2 - Choose a live stream.

-  3 - Click the link
+  3 - Click the link:

       "Encerrar Live Stream"

-  * All reports can be accessed in menu bar in the link
+  * All reports can be accessed in menu bar in the link:

       "Relatórios"